-Act 44 provides the largest single-year increase in Commonwealth funding for transportation.
-Through a "public-public" partnership between the Pennsylvania Department of Transportation and the Pennsylvania Turnpike Commission and provided the Commonwealth with more funding for highways, bridges and transit.
-In fiscal year 2008, \$750 million in additional funding was invested in the state's transportation system with \$450 million going to highway and bridge projects and \$300 million to mass transit projects.
-In fiscal year 2009, this increased to \$850 million, with \$500 million going to highway and bridge projects and \$350 million to mass transit programs.
-In fiscal year 2010, \$900 million will be invested with \$500 million for highway and bridge projects and \$400 million for mass transit.
+Act 44 provides the largest single-year increase in Commonwealth funding for transportation through a "public-public" partnership between the Pennsylvania Department of Transportation and the Pennsylvania Turnpike Commission and provided the Commonwealth with more funding for highways, bridges and transit.
+In fiscal year 2009, \$850 million in additional funding was invested in the state's transportation system with \$500 million going to highway and bridge projects and \$350 million to mass transit projects.
+In fiscal year 2010, this increased to \$900 million, with

+\$500 million going to highway and bridge projects and \$400 million to mass transit programs.
+In fiscal year 2011, \$922.5 million will be invested with \$512.5 million for highway and bridge projects and \$410 million for mass transit.
 After fiscal year 2010, investments were planned to rise 2.5 percent annually.
 Initially, funding for the additional investments would come from up to \$5 billion in bonds to be issued by the Pennsylvania Turnpike Commission, to be repaid over time with revenue from a 25 percent toll increase on the Pennsylvania Turnpike beginning in 2009 and from new tolls to be collected on Interstate 80.
 In October 2007, the Turnpike Commission and the Department of Transportation signed a 50 year lease agreement in which the Turnpike agreed to provide the aforementioned payments to the Department of Transportation in exchange for authority to toll and operate Interstate 80.
 A joint application to the Federal Highway Administration seeking federal authorization to toll and improve Interstate 80 was submitted on October 13, 2007.
-In

-September 2008, the Federal Highway Administration notified the Commonwealth that it was required to reject the state's application to toll Interstate 80 as the application did not meet the technical requirements of the federal law.
-The Pennsylvania Department of Transportation and the Pennsylvania Turnpike Commission will submit a revised application to the federal government.
-In the event that the federal government maintains its rejection of the proposed tolling of Interstate 80, lease payments from the Turnpike Commission to the Commonwealth would likely decline by an estimated \$450 million annually beginning in fiscal year 2011 plus an additional 2.5% of \$900m in 2010 and subsequent years.
-The possible reduction in lease payments would lead to a decrease of \$200 million in annual expenditures for highway and bridge projects and a \$250 million decrease in expenditures for mass transit.
+In September 2008, the Federal Highway Administration notified the Commonwealth that it was required to reject the state's application to toll Interstate 80 as the application did not meet the technical requirements of the federal law.
+The Pennsylvania Department of Transportation and the Pennsylvania Turnpike Commission have submitted supplemental material to the federal government; however, the Commonwealth has again been notified that its application for tolling of Interstate 80 has been rejected, and the Commonwealth is currently evaluating options available to it.
+In addition, Governor Rendell has called a special session of the General Assembly to address transportation funding in the Commonwealth.
+In the event that the federal government maintains its rejection of the proposed tolling of Interstate 80, lease payments from the Turnpike Commission to the Commonwealth would likely decline to \$450 million annually once the Commission's conversion period under the lease expires.
+The possible reduction in lease payments would lead to a decrease of \$300 million in annual expenditures for highway and bridge projects and a \$150 million decrease in expenditures for mass transit from fiscal year 2010 levels.